We’re Here to Help

 APD Financial Assistance Programs

-The program helps insured and uninsured patients whose household incomes are at or below 200% of the Federal Poverty Guidelines with 100% APD financial assistance.
-Please click here to learn more about our Financial Assistance Policy.
+This program helps insured and uninsured patients whose household incomes are at or below 225% of the Federal Poverty Guidelines with 100% APD financial assistance.
+Please see our Financial Assistance Policy brochure.
 There is a sliding scale for those who qualify for up to 300% of Federal Poverty Guidelines.
-Please review this chart for more information.
+To receive an application, visit Shaunna Hafford in the Multi-Specialty Clinic or call (603) 443-9579.
+APD financial assistance guidelines are updated each year to reflect changes in the Federal Poverty Guidelines.
+For full details, please see the Financial Assistance Policy for Health Care Services (PDF).

 APD Discount and Payment Plan Programs